- Installation

 Install GitLab Runner as a service and start it.
 You can either run the service using the Built-in System Account (recommended) or using a user account.

-Run service using Built-in System Account (under directory created in step 1. from above, ex.:
+Run service using Built-in System Account (under the example directory created in step 1,

 C:\GitLab-Runner